It's A Boy! Meghan Markle And Prince Harry Welcome A Baby To The Royal Family

 The palace added that royal family members "have been informed and are delighted by the news."
 Meghan's mother, Doria Ragland, is with the couple at Frogmore Cottage in Berkshire, and the palace says she is "overjoyed by the arrival of her first grandchild."

+Harry said the couple hasn't yet decided on a name for their son, as NPR's Frank Langfitt reports.
+The family will live at Frogmore, which is near Windsor Castle — the queen's weekend home outside London and the site of the couple's wedding.

 The pregnancy had been shrouded in an unusual degree of secrecy.
-Buckingham Palace did not disclose where she would give birth or precisely when she was due.
+Buckingham Palace did not disclose where Meghan would give birth or precisely when she was due.

 Some fans of the royals said they were thrown into a tizzy every time the couple's Instagram account posted a new photo, thinking it was a baby announcement.
 Commenters posted looking for hints: "A lot of blue going on in these photos. ... could it be a boy??????"